 - On 29 June 2012, the Copyright Modernization Act received Royal Assent, and after 15 years and many failed attempts significant legislative changes were made to the Canadian Copyright Act.

-- These amendments make Canada eligible to join the two digital copyright treaties, The Copyright Treaty and The Performance and Phonograms Treaty, bringing Canada’s copyright laws in alignment with many of her trading partners.
-These internet treaties are under the auspices of the World Intellectual Property Organization (WIPO).
+- These amendments make Canada eligible to join the two digital copyright treaties, the Copyright Treaty and the Performance and Phonograms Treaty, bringing Canada’s copyright laws in alignment with many of its trading partners.
+These Internet treaties are under the auspices of the World Intellectual Property Organization (WIPO).

 - On 12 July 2012, the Supreme Court of Canada issued five decisions relating to Copyright Board tariffs governing photocopying of textbooks, music downloading and streaming, and other uses of copyright-protected content.

 Canadian Copyright Act Amendments in 2012

 In relation to provisions benefiting creators and owners of copyright-protected materials, the amendments:

 - Provide new rights (making available and distribution) as set out in the digital WIPO treaties

 - Extend the duration of protection in sound recordings

 - Make photographers the first owner of copyright in their photographs even in the case of commissioned photographs

 - Prohibit the removal or tampering of digital rights management (DRM) on content (also called digital locks)